dendronhq/dendron-site/vault/dendron.topic.publishing-legacy.blogging.md

 ---

 You can use Dendron for blogging.
-To do so, add [[collection specific options |dendron.topic.publishing.configuration#collection-options]] to your frontmatter.
+To do so, add [[collection specific options|dendron.topic.publishing-legacy.configuration#collection-options]] to your frontmatter.

 ### Using Collections